 Being a small business owner, you’d agree that your list of to-dos is a never-ending one, and the resources at hand, never enough.
 While strategizing for revenue enhancement and growth, your focus on marketing and product development shouldn’t sideline your focus on customer service.

 It’s great customer service that’ll help you form a foundation for a lasting relationship with your customers.

 Invest time and effort into getting to know your customers.
 Set up focus groups, build community forums, conduct regular surveys, and interview customers to understand what you’re doing right and where you’re falling short.

-Asking customers for their inputs will not just help you improve your product and service quality but will also instil in them a strong sense of belongingness and community.
+Asking customers for their inputs will not just help you improve your product and service quality but will also instill in them a strong sense of belongingness and community.
 It’ll make them feel more valued.